ntnu-ai-lab/tdt4173-2021-task-1/README.md

 Once you have Python 3.6 or higher up and running, you need to install additional python packages.
 The main ones used are `jupyter`, `numpy`, `pandas`, `matplotlib`, and `seaborn`.
 However, an exahstive list of the exact packages and the

-For all the commands mentioned below, it is assumed that the current working directory of your shell is the root folder of this repository (wherever you cloned/downloaded it to).
+**NOTE:** For all the commands mentioned below, it is assumed that the current working directory of your shell is the root folder of this repository (wherever you cloned/downloaded it to).
 You can change the current working directory in your terminal with:

 ```
 cd /path/to/project  # Linux / MacOS